Neahtid/neahtid.github.io/index.md

       </div>
       <div class="col-12 col-md-6 infoblock">
         <h2>We are expert with Software and Harware engineering</h2>
         <p>We research, design and build software and hardware solutions, products and technologies.
-Our solutions can range from a Progressive Web Application that, for example,  allows controlling hardware such as cameras, motors remotely, or just a payment integration application.
+Our solutions can range from a Progressive Web Application that allows remote controlling of hrdware,  to a <a href ="https://jingo.store">payment integration application</a>.
 Our quality philosophy: </p>
         <p class="plist"><i class="fa fa-leaf"></i>Build Harmless for People and Environment products.</p>
         <p class="plist"><i class="fa fa-battery-full"></i>Provide awesome User Experience design.</p>
         <p class="plist"><i class="far fa-clock"></i>To use the latest sustainable technology over time and on budget.</p>